TEWIN HORTICULTURAL ARTS & CRAFTS SOCIETY

 I am sad to have to tell you that the THACS newsletter will no longer be published.
 The revised publicity and communications methods are explained below.

-Details of the THACS AGM 2019 can be found by clicking 'AGM Report' above.
+Details of the THACS AGM 2019 can be found in 'AGM Report' above.

-You can find details of our visit to Cleveden and THACS Plant Stall at the Village Fete by clicking on 'Forthcoming Events' above.
+You can find details of our visit to Cleveden and THACS Plant Stall at the Village Fete in 'Forthcoming Events' above.

 Ray Keppler (Chairman)